vmstio/vmstio/docus/content/rules/brands.md

 ---
-title: Brands & Bots
+title: Brand Accounts
 description: Are you just here to sell something?
 ---

-# Brands & Bots
+# Brand Accounts

 We encourage you to be yourself on vmst·io.
 We understand that not every account on social media is a person, even if there are technically people behind them.